Queen Elizabeth 2 History Pages

-There is no ship in recent memory that symbolised the history and legacy of the Cunard more than QE2.
-QE2 was and still is unquestionably the most famous ship in the world.
-For nearly 40 years, QE2 was a global ambassador for both Cunard and Britain.
-She sailed nearly 6-million miles and carried 2.5 million passengers in style, comfort and luxury.
+QE2 is one of the most famous ships in the world.
+Between 1969 and 2008 QE2 was a global ambassador for both Cunard and the United Kingdom.
+QE2 sailed 5.6 million miles and carried 2.5 million passengers in style, comfort and luxury.

 Celebrate 50 years of QE2: